wp-plugins/wp-share-buttons-analytics-by-getsocial/readme.txt

 * **Mobile Web Sharing**: Mobile sharing doesn't have to be a terrible experience.
 Create beautiful interfaces for your mobile users to share their thoughts about your content.
 Sharing in mobile has actually a higher sharing rate than on desktop.
 Allow your users to share your content to facebook, twitter, linkedin, Pinterest, google+, WhatsApp and others easily on their smartphones.
 Smartphone sharing is smart.

 * **Social Bar Customization**: After upgrading to our PRO plan, you’ll be able to edit your share bar’s shape, color and personalized twitter handle.
 Great for that extra touch.

+<h4>Following Tools</h4>

+* **Horizontal Follow Bar**: Provide a quick and engaging way for your visitors to like, follow and subscribe to your brands’ updates.
+Available for all major networks including Instagram & Youtube.

+* **Floating Follow Bar**: Make it clear that you want more followers with the always present social follow bar.
+Increase followers, improve reach, aim for more people loving your brand.

+* **Mobile Follow Bar**: Mobile social media doesn’t have to suck.
+Have awesome follow buttons in your mobile website and increase followers where they see your website the most.

 <h4>Tracking Tools</h4>